ThiagoJoseSousa/ThiagoJoseSousa/README.md

-# Hi, nice to see you.
+# Hey, nice to see you.

 I'm a web developer from Brazil, interacting with the web @portfolio.